Archibald Primrose, 5th Earl of Rosebery: Sexuality

 Throughout his life, it was rumoured that Rosebery was homosexual or bisexual.
 He was a notorious misogynist, and liked to surround himself with younger men.

 As a student at Eton, beyond his close relationship with his tutor, William Johnson Cory, he likely had feelings for at least one fellow student, Frederick Vyner.
-He was devastated by his murder at the hands of Greek brigands in 1870, keeping the anniversary sacred for the rest of his life.
+He was devastated by Vyner's murder at the hands of Greek brigands in 1870, keeping the anniversary sacred for the rest of his life.

 Like Oscar Wilde, he was hounded by John Douglas, 9th Marquess of Queensberry for his association with Francis Douglas, Viscount Drumlanrig, Queensberry's first born son – who had become his private secretary in 1892 when Rosebery became Foreign Secretary.
 A few months later he arranged for Drumlanrig, who was 26 at the time, to be made a junior member of the government with a seat in the House of Lords.

 During the preliminary hearing of the case against Wilde, a letter from Queensberry was produced referring to him as 'a damned cur and coward of the Rosebery type'.

 On 18 October 1894, sixteen months after his ennoblement, Drumlanrig died from injuries received during a shooting party.
 The inquest returned a verdict of "accidental death", but his death was rumoured potentially to be suicide or murder.
 It was speculated at the time that Drumlanrig may have had a romantic, if not sexual, relationship with Rosebery.

-The suggestion was that Queensberry had threatened to expose the Prime Minister if his government did not vigorously prosecute Wilde for Wilde's relationship with Drumlanrig's younger brother, Lord Alfred Douglas.
+The suggestion was that Queensberry had threatened to expose the Prime Minister if his government did not vigorously prosecute Wilde for the latter's relationship with Drumlanrig's younger brother, Lord Alfred Douglas.
 Queensberry believed, as he put it in a letter, that "Snob Queers like Rosebery" had corrupted his sons, and he held Rosebery indirectly responsible for Drumlanrig's death.
 He claimed to have evidence of Rosebery's transgressions but that was never confirmed.